sagemath/trac_to_gh/Issue 3058.md

 # Issue 3058: coercing a vector to symbolic entries doesn't work when the vector's parent has a user-defined basis

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3058

 Original creator: jason